Na Yeong-seok: Youn's Kitchen

 In 2017, Na decided to introduce a new program which focuses on a group of South Korean celebrities (Youn Yuh-jung, Lee Seo-jin, Park Seo-joon and Jung Yu-mi) operating a small Korean cuisine restaurant on a small island overseas.
 Season 1 was filmed in Indonesia; while Season 2 was filmed in Spain.
 Na said that the show aims to fulfill people's fantasy of running a mom-and-pop restaurant in a foreign country.

 The series was a huge success, with its second season garnering 16% ratings, a record high for an entertainment show on a cable channel.
 It also helped spread a social trend among young Koreans of trying to break away from a lifestyle devoted to work and money and embracing the motto YOLO ("You Only Live Once").

 Kang's Kitchen

 Kang's Kitchen is a spin-off of Na's other program New Journey to the West, which features the cast running a pork cutlet restaurant on Jeju Island.
+Na PD is shy.

 Trivia

-Also known as the dictionary of useless knowledge, is a show that's already in its third season, airing on TVN, official site.
+Also known as the dictionary of useless knowledge, is a show that's already in its third season, airing on TVN.